AngelLozan/ScamHitlistV4/README.md

 To do:
 - Fix seed command Prisma

-- Add additional API call functions to show page (ZF with image if present)
+- Add ZF call to server with functions.

-- Option/low priority (style app)
-- Option/low priority (restrict file type attachment to image)
-- Optional?
-Protect routes to edit/delete. (all routes but home page.)

 - Test server
 - Test client